Here's Lucy: Background

-Though The Lucy Show was still popular during the 1967–68 season, finishing in the top five of the ratings (at #2), Ball opted to end that series at the end of that season, as there were enough episodes for syndicated reruns, and as Ball had sold Desilu Productions (which owned and produced The Lucy Show) to Gulf & Western.
-Ball, who had stated that she did not wish to continue to star in a show that she no longer owned, also made it known that she did not wish to continue to star in a show unless her two children agreed to co-star, and thus an entirely new show was written for this purpose.
+During the sixth season of The Lucy Show, Ball sold Desilu Productions to Gulf & Western.
+Although it finished as the second-most watched program of the 1967–68 season, Ball opted to end the series.
+Not only did she feel there were enough episodes for syndicated reruns, but she no longer wished to star in a series she no longer owned.
+She decided to develop a new series on the condition that her two children co-star with her and Gordon.
+In April 1968, Ball and CBS announced that a new series starring Ball and the Arnaz children was in development under Lucy Show producer Milt Josefsberg.

 Doris Singleton, who played Carolyn Appleby on I Love Lucy, has said she was originally going to be a series regular on the show as Harry Carter's secretary, but the idea was dropped when Lucy brought her children on board with the show.
 Here's Lucy was produced by Ball's newly created production company, Lucille Ball Productions.
 Desilu's successor Paramount Television co-produced the first season, but sold its stake in the show to Ball afterwards.

 Unlike most sitcoms of the era, Here's Lucy was filmed before a live audience; standard practice at the time was to film an episode on a closed set and add a laugh track during post-production.
 However, a laugh track was still used to fill any gaps in audience reactions or missed punchlines.
 The live format was requested by Ball herself, as she believed that she performed better in the presence of an audience.

+The title sequence animation was by Jim Danforth.